October 3rd, 2024

 On the way, at last, he received a text message from Slava, who had finally returned to an area with cell reception.
 Although it was past curfew, Ihor jumped in his car and drove back to the pickup point.

-We learned later that Sasha and Slava’s plan was to drive to Hirnyk and evacuate four elderly people, who had finally agreed to leave the area, after their homes were nearly leveled.
+We learned later that Sasha and Slava’s plan was to drive to Hirnyk to evacuate four elderly people, who had finally agreed to leave the area, after their homes were nearly leveled.
 Ryan came along to document the harsh realities of civilian life on Ukraine's front line.

 As the team drove past Pokrovsk into a perilous area, they found their route blocked by a burnt-out truck and an armored vehicle on a bridge.
-Although it looked like these vehicles had been hit just the night before, these obstacle are not uncommon.
+Although it looked like these vehicles had been hit just the night before, these obstacles are not uncommon.
 After a brief discussion, the team decided to continue, taking a detour South.

 Minutes after starting on the detour, Slava and the team heard the whistle of incoming mortar fire.
 The second shell exploded, blowing out the van's windows.
 Slava, the most experienced driver, ordered everyone to get out of the car and scatter.

 Sasha dove into thorn bushes.
 Slava jumped into a deep crater left by an earlier explosion.
 Ryan accidentally ran toward enemy positions and then dropped into a heap of leaves, covering himself with sticks and dirt.
-Each man stayed put, thinking they might be the only surviving member of the group.
+Each man stayed put, thinking he might be the only surviving member of the group.
 There was more shelling, and Ryan lost his hearing for a few minutes.
 An explosive drone finished off the minivan.
 Then, everything went quiet, except for the mosquitos and drones buzzing above, and distant explosions all around.

 Miraculously, all three team member chose the same plan of action.
 They knew they couldn't reveal themselves — the FPV drones would kill them on the spot.
 So all stayed hidden until twilight, when daytime drones are retired and night vision drones are not yet deployed.
 In the fading light, each of the three volunteers emerged out of hiding and began to crawl West, where the sun had set behind the horizon.